-Before undertaking any study of anti-Semitism and the Holocaust, it is important to learn about the Jewish people, its principal victims.
+Before attempting to understand anti-Semitism and the Holocaust, it is important to learn about the Jewish people who became its principal victims.
 This page provides a brief summary of the Jewish people, who they are and where they come from.
 It also contains a brief introduction to Judaism, the Jewish religion.

-Today, Jews constitute a very low percentage of the world’s population; most studies put this at around 0.2 per cent.
-In 2007, the Jewish People Policy Planning Institute reported the world population of Jews to be approximately 13.2 million people or less than three-quarters of the population of Australia.
-North America (6.8 million) and Israel (6 million) have by far the largest Jewish populations.
+Today, Jews constitute a very low percentage of the world’s population.
+Most studies put their numbers at approximately 0.25 per cent.
+In 2021, a survey suggested the world population of Jews was around 15.5 million people – or less than three-quarters of the population of Australia.
+The vast majority of Jews reside in Israel (7.2 million) and North America (6.8 million).

 The religion practised by Jewish people is called Judaism.
 Along with Christianity and Islam, Judaism is one of the three main Abrahamic religions (named because the Biblical figure Abraham is an important patriarch in all three religions).